Hello Beautiful Mama,

 This FACT is important to understand because it is the foundation of the BAB exercise technique - it is the whole reason why moms need to take care of themselves differently.
 You will begin to see that it is imperative we shift our focus from “losing the baby weight” to healing our injured bodies after baby.
 Over the next 6 weeks together, I will break this down for you and put all of the pieces back together again.

 But remember this: many of the standard weight loss programs out there fall short when it comes to a mother’s body.
 With BAB, we emphasize core-centric workouts that focus on repairing an abdominal separation and a weakened pelvic floor.
 Our exercise videos will show you exactly how to do this.
+In addition, our core-centric workouts morph into full-body workouts but every movement begins with your core breath and radiates out to the rest of your body from there.
+Again, our videos will walk you through this process.

-Again, our 6 weeks together are organized like this:
+Our 6 weeks together are organized like this:

 3 Strong Days: Core and Pelvic Floor Videos, & Foam Rolling videos.
 (Remember the seesaw: HIGH (GOOD) Carbs, LOW Protein & Fat Days on Strong Days)